ashdaily/logstream2influx/readme.md

 - <p style="color: red">Note: that <code>`chmod`</code> command is required only the first time.</p>

 # Future improvements
-- InfluxDB query could be async IO but inbuilt library lacks support.

 - Log file watching could be done better with watchdog event listeners
 - Could introduce caching for customer queries to speed up APIs and take the load off InfluxDB
+- InfluxDB query could be async IO but inbuilt library lacks support but has http API.